Boehner says Obama pushing U.S. toward "fiscal cliff"

 Boehner has been under fire from the right for proposing $800 billion in new revenue and for removing from House committees four conservative Republican lawmakers who were seen as bucking the leadership.

 "When he couples this conservative purging with a negotiated tax increase of $800 billion, we are starting to see more and more signs that he's not dedicated to fiscally conservative beliefs," Andrew Roth of the influential anti-tax group Club for Growth told Fox News.

-Once the question of whether to raise tax rates is resolved, the two sides will try to figure out a way to deal with the spending cuts, perhaps postponing or trimming them.
+If the question of whether to raise tax rates is resolved, the two sides will then try to figure out a way to deal with the spending cuts, perhaps postponing or trimming them.
 They will also work toward a longer-term deficit-reduction package to be taken up after the new Congress is sworn in next month.

 The debt ceiling issue, which provoked a 2011 showdown that led to a downgrade of the U.S. credit rating, has become entwined in the fiscal cliff debate.
 The debt limit will need to be raised in the next few months.